 Among adults with a history of TBI, 5.9 percent reported an ADHD diagnosis.
 An additional 6.6 percent of adults screened positive for ADHD using the ASRS.

 “These new data suggest a significant association between ADHD and TBI.
 We see that adults with TBI are more than twice as likely than those without to report symptoms of ADHD,” stated Dr. Robert Mann, co-principal investigator of the study and senior scientist at CAMH

-The findings indicate that is may be useful to assess whether patients have a history of TBI when evaluating adults for ADHD.
-Alternately, adults who have a history of ADHD may benefit from an ADHD screening.
+The findings indicate that it may be useful to assess whether patients have a history of TBI when evaluating adults for ADHD.
+Alternatively, adults who have a history of ADHD may benefit from an ADHD screening.

 This research is published in the Journal of Psychiatric Research.